The Most ‘Dangerous’ Man in the House.

 ‘No one gives us our rights.
 Female workers lobbied hard for equal pay.’

-You know, when I was born in 1925, women were not allowed to vote ’til they were 30.
-Men were so arrogant they patted the women on the head and said, you’re not quite mature enough ’til you’re 30.
-Now women didn’t get the vote because men woke up one morning and said we’ve been a bit unfair to the wife.
-The Suffragetes chained themselves to the railings, one of them in the House of Commons.
+When I was born in 1925, women were not allowed to vote ’til they were 30.
+Men were so arrogant they patted the women on the head and said, ‘You’re not quite mature enough ’til you’re 30′.
+Now women didn’t get the vote because men woke up one morning and said, ‘We’ve been a bit unfair to the wife’.
+The Suffragettes chained themselves to the railings, one of them in the House of Commons.
 They were arrested, they were convicted.